More Walker legacy material surfaces in national media

 The Dairy State gets highlighted, though I don't see the subject in Walker's Legacy File while this Washington Post story with a Wisconsin dateline encapsulates it in a strong news feature:

-A, I sold my herd of cows this summer.
+After 40 years of dairy farming, I sold my herd of cows this summer.
 The herd had been in my family since 1904; I know all 45 cows by name.
 I couldn’t find anyone who wanted to take over our farm — who would?
 Dairy farming is little more than hard work and possible economic suicide.The Journal Sentinel has a related Saturday story, and I'd been writing about it for a while, including this September post:

 Small dairies in Wisconsin remain under pressure, as trade negotiations with Canada approach a critical deadline later this month, reports the industry publication Dairy Herd: